khunsafatima/ash-tree-health-segmentation-unet-resnet50/README.md

 ## Dataset Availability

 The model was trained using a mixed dataset including images from public sources and local authority datasets which cannot be redistributed due to licensing restrictions.
-I am releasing RGB images and corresponding labelled masks which I captured personally, using a DSLR camera, from Prudhoe Rioverside Country Park, UK.
+I am releasing RGB images and corresponding labelled masks which I captured personally, using a DSLR camera, from Prudhoe Riverside Country Park, UK.
 The labels were created using Trimble eCognition Developer (v9) with Object-Based Image Analysis (OBIA).
 Users can use the released dataset or could use their own RGB images for making predictions from the trained model.